DrakenWan/Abstract-Data-Structures/ADT/miscellaneous/Readme.md

 ## String

 This is also still in works.
 String data structure is basically trying to achieve what every other string class out there does.
-The internal data structure that holds the data is made of std::vector.
+The internal data structure that holds the data is made of `std::vector`.
 I will give utmost care to each and every method I conceive and see if there is an efficient way to perform certain operation.

+There are two data members in the string class- `feed` and `_size`. `_size` keeps track of the length of the string and `feed` is the internal standard vector data structure that holds the values of string.

+Unlike python string, this string is mutable.
+We can change the internal elements of a string.

 ## Location